siru1366/income/README.md

 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate the paper and datasheet, including the Quarto document and reference bibliography file, as well as the PDF of the paper and datasheet.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, and clean data and build models.

 ## Statement on LLM usage